pconrad-webapps/pconrad-webapps.github.io/_topics/rails.md

 At whatever stage you are ready to deploy on Heroku, here's what you need to do.

 1. Convert from sqlite3 to postgres if you haven't already.
-See: <http://www.daveferrara1.com/ruby-in-rails-switch-from-sqlite3-to-postgres/>
+See: <http://www.daveferrara1.com/ruby-in-rails-switch-from-sqlite3-to-postgres/>, or this shorter version:
+    * Edit `Gemfile` to remove `gem 'sqlite3'` and insert `gem 'pg'`
+    * Use `rake db:setup` and `rake db:migrate` to set up the database.
+    * Try `rails server` to see if app still works.

+2. Add a

 # MacOS Problems